raimiazeez26/Stock-Analysis-Class/README.md

 # Stock-Analysis-Class
-# Stock Analysis OOP  ### A stock analysis class to analyze different metrics of a stock:
+### A stock analysis class to analyze different metrics of a stock:

 * Get Stock data from yfinance
 * Log returns of stocks